flow-project/flow/docs/source/tutorial.rst

     env_params = EnvParams(additional_params=additional_env_params)

-``net_params`` consist of a dictionary of several network-specific values of interest.
-Given the generator class we created in section 2, these values include: "radius", "lanes", and "speed\_limit".
+In the  ``net_params`` object, we add the characteristic components of the network.
+These values include: "radius", "lanes", and "speed\_limit", and are added to the "additional_params" portion of the network we descibed in `section 2`_.

+.. _section 2: creating-a-generator_

 ::